The SEND code of practice states:

 - Parent and mentor to encourage and support Malika to develop cooking skills.

-- Imran to continue to access speech and language, one day per week for 45 minutes.
+- Imran must receive speech and language, one day per week for 45 minutes delivered by a Speech and Language Therapist.

 Challenging the Outcomes